dcrodman/archon/README.md

 ### 3. Create the database

-Feel free to choose your own credentials or database location, just make sure the settings in your `config.yaml` reflect them.
+Archon uses Postgres for persistent storage, which means you'll need to set up a Postgres database for it to use.
+Once you have one ready to go:

     createdb archondb
     psql archondb
     > CREATE USER archonadmin WITH ENCRYPTED PASSWORD 'psoadminpassword';
     > GRANT ALL ON ALL TABLES IN SCHEMA public TO archonadmin;

+Feel free to choose your own credentials or database location, just make sure the settings in your `config.yaml` reflect them.
 Archon takes care of creating the tables and performing any migrations.

 ### 4. Add files the patch directory